Texas Legacy Support Networks is a unique blend of historian, organizer, and caretaker

 Memories not shared are lost forever, so please contact Billydale1@gmail.com with the Longhorn sports history you would like to share with the TLSN readers.

-TLSN has interviewed and captured Longhorn sports history as seen through the eyes of Texas Horns Jim Gideon, Randy McEachern, Tommy Harmon, Ragan Gennusa, Stephen Ross, Aggie Ed Simonini, Rodney Page, Coach Leon Black, Billy Dale, Tommy Lucas, Spanky Stephens, Jim Bayless, Stewart Keller, Byrd Baggett, Ricardo Romo, Dave Morton, Amy Goodwin, John Scott, Rob Moerschell, Peter Gardere, Kiki Deayla, Turk McDonald, Robert Brewer, John Carsey, Bill Atessis, Duke Carlisle, Jim Bayless tennis, Ben Crenshaw, Jenna McEachern, Donna Lopiano, Calvin Murray, Buck Cody, Gary Plock, Tyres Dickson, Jeff Ward, and others have shared their Longhorn stories on the TLSN website
+TLSN has interviewed and captured Longhorn sports history as seen through the eyes of Texas Horns Jim Gideon, Randy McEachern, Tommy Harmon, Ragan Gennusa, Stephen Ross, Aggie Ed Simonini, Rodney Page, Coach Leon Black, Billy Dale, Tommy Lucas, Spanky Stephens, Jim Bayless, Stewart Keller, Byrd Baggett, Ricardo Romo, Dave Morton, Amy Goodwin, John Scott, Rob Moerschell, Peter Gardere, Kiki Deayla, Turk McDonald, Robert Brewer, John Carsey, Bill Atessis, Duke Carlisle, Jim Bayless tennis, Ben Crenshaw, Jenna McEachern, Donna Lopiano, Calvin Murray, Buck Cody, Gary Plock, Tyres Dickson, Jeff Ward, David Lowery, John Carsey, Uno and others have shared their Longhorn stories on the TLSN website

 Send your memories as Longhorns to Billydale1@gmail.com

-the TLSN website is building bridges to Leave something behind
+The TLSN website is building bridges to leave something behind

 On April 29th, 2017, TLSN made intercollegiate athletic sports history.
 TLSN is the first private charitable and tax-exempt with the specific mission of offering temporary financial assistance to qualifying former Longhorn student-athletes, coaches, student managers, trainers, and their immediate families.
 Longhorn athletes who, through no fault of their own, have fallen through societal safety nets.